-This Agreement for Professional Services ("Agr Authority (FORA), a public corporation of the State ("CONSULTANT"). eement") is by and between the Fort Ord Reuse of California and The parties agree as follows: shall provide FORA with services as described in S tions set forth in this Agreement, CONSULTANT Scope of Services, (referred to and attached as Exhibit Fort Ord Reuse Authority Board of Directors and/or diligently perform the work under this Agreement u work under this Agreement on and will until or until the work as described in of FORA, whichever comes first.
-The term of the led on behalf of both FORA and CONSULTANT. compensation to CONSULTANT the full term of t ay CONSULTANT for services rendered pursuant to equipment for performing professional services, shall arrange to be physically present at FORA fa LTANT is not required to use FORA facilities or At the Executive Officer's request, CONSULTANT cilities to provide professional services at least during on by the parties to enable the delivery of the services this Agreement.
-In the event of any inconsister ovisions set forth in Exhibit B are incorporated into acy between said general provisions and any other er term or condition shall control only insofar as it 6.
+This Agreement for Professional Services ("Agre Authority (FORA), a public corporation of the State ("CONSULTANT").
+The parties agree as follows: shall provide FORA with services as described in So ons set forth in this Agreement, CONSULTANT cope of Services, (referred to and attached as Exhibit t Ord Reuse Authority Board of Directors and/or the 2.
+TERMS.
+CONSULTANT shall commence w diligently perform the work under this Agreement Exhibit A has been completed to the satisfaction Agreement may be extended only by a writing signe of FORA, whichever comes first.
+The term of the ed on behalf of both FORA and CONSULTANT. compensation to CONSULTANT the full term of th y CONSULTANT for services rendered pursuant to equipment for performing professional services, a shall arrange to be physically present at FORA factors.
+TANT is not required to use FORA facilities or At the Executive Officer's request, CONSULTANT clities to provide professional services at least during n by the parties to enable the delivery of the services this Agreement.
+In the event of any inconsistence visions set forth in Exhibit B are incorporated into by between said general provisions and any other term or condition shall control only insofar as it is 6.
 EXHIBITS .
-All exhibits referred to herein a herein. s attached hereto are by this reference incorporated IN WITNESS WHEREOF, FORA and CONSULTA NT execute this Agreement on, 2016.
-Fort Ord Reuse Authority CONSULTANT By: Michael A. Houlemard, Jr. Executive Officer By Consultant Signature Title Approved as to form: Jon R. Giffen, Authority Counsel
+All exhibits referred to herein as herein. attached hereto are by this reference incorporated IN WITNESS WHEREOF, FORA and CONSULTAN IT execute this Agreement on, 2016.
+Fort Ord Reuse Authority CONSULTANT By: By Consultant Signature Michael A. Houlemard, Jr. Executive Officer Consultant Signature Title Approved as to form: Jon R. Giffen.
+Authority Counsel

-EXHIBIT A Scope of Services
+EXHIBIT AScope of Services